adsar/GettingAndCleaning/CodeBook.md

 Features: (86 variables)
 ---------
-The values are averages of the input data values, grouped by the two labes above.
+The values are averages of the input data values, grouped by the two labels above.

-Please refer to the features_info.txt file in the input data set for details on the naming convention (the meanning of eaach name)
+Please refer to the features_info.txt file in the input data set for details on the naming convention (the meaning of each name)
 The names of the variables from the input dataset has been preserved, with minimal modification to remove special characters which are not well suited to be used as variable names in a programming language.